-The system has a global time phase that cycles through $00 \rightarrow 01 \rightarrow 11 \rightarrow 10 \rightarrow 00$.
+The system has a global time phase that cycles through 00 -> 01 -> 11 -> 10 -> 00.
 Global synchronisation must be accurate to within less than one time phase (the duration of which is programmable and may be dynamically variable).
 A packet is launched with a time stamp equal to the current time phase, and if a Router finds a packet that is two time phases old (time now XOR time launched = 11) it will drop it to the local Monitor Processor.
+The time stamp is inserted by the local Router, so the Communication Controller need do nothing here.